 The A-UT is operated using a desktop computer and joystick.
 Technicians guide its movements from a control room, watching the feed from cameras and sensors on the robot.
 The machine can also switch between different tools using a built-in tool changer at the tip of its manipulator.
 This lets the team use multiple inspection tools without bringing the robot back up.

-It can operate at depths of up to 20 meters, and its location underwater is tracked using triangulation systems that calculate its exact position.
-According to Mitsubishi, using two robots at once can cut the inspection time in half, which helps nuclear plants reduce downtime and operate more efficiently.
+It can operate at depths of up to 20 meters.
+Triangulation systems track its underwater location and calculate its exact position.
+According to Mitsubishi, using two robots at once can cut the inspection time in half.
+This helps nuclear plants reduce downtime and operate more efficiently.

-“The unit navigates underwater and uses a manipulator to perform non-destructive inspections of the weld lines of a nuclear reactor vessel,” explained a Mitsubishi developer during a presentation.
-“It’s built to handle high temperatures, radiation, and water pressure — all at once.”
+“The unit navigates underwater and uses a manipulator,” explained a Mitsubishi developer during a presentation.
+“It performs non-destructive inspections of the weld lines of a nuclear reactor vessel.
+Engineers built it to handle high temperatures, radiation, and water pressure all at once.”

-Because of its long and successful service, the A-UT has been officially recognized as Japan’s Number One Maintenance Heritage by the Japan Society of Maintenance.
-This award is given to technologies that not only play a role in industrial safety but also hold cultural and historical importance.
+Because of its long and successful service, the Japan Society of Maintenance has officially recognized the A-UT.
+It named it Japan’s Number One Maintenance Heritage.
+The society gives this award to technologies with cultural and historical importance.
+These technologies also play a role in industrial safety.
 The society describes a Maintenance Heritage as “a historic heritage related to maintenance technology, also constituting a cultural heritage of humankind.”

-Since its first deployment in 1995, the A-UT robot has been used more than 50 times at nuclear power plants across Japan.
+Since its first deployment in 1995, operators have used the A-UT robot more than 50 times.
+They deployed it at nuclear power plants across Japan.
 Every mission has helped engineers gather data, detect issues early, and ensure smooth plant operations.
 The robot’s success also shows Japan’s leadership in nuclear safety and automation technology.

 A Mitsubishi spokesperson said, “The A-UT is not just a robot.
 It’s a symbol of our commitment to safety, innovation, and reliability.
 It performs jobs that humans cannot do and helps us protect lives and the environment.”